Dvaravati sila

 A dvaravati shila (द्वारवती शिला) is a type of coral stone (shaligrama) obtained from the Gomti river in Dwarka in Gujarat, India.
 In ancient Sanskrit literature, Dvaraka was called Dvaravati and was listed as one of the seven prehistoric cities in the country.

 Indian art overwhelmingly prefers the iconic image, but some aniconism does occur in folk worship, in early Hinduism in the form of Vishnu's shaligrama (fossil stone), dvaravati shilas (coral stone), and the Govardhana shilas (stone from the Govardhan hill).
 They have solar significance, and their use in worship is very common among all sects of Vaishnavites of Hinduism.

 Dvaraka

 The legendary city of Dvaraka in Hindu history was the dwelling place of Krishna.
 Dwarka or Dvaraka is derived from 'Dwar', a door, and in ancient times its flourishing port was considered to be the gateway to the main land.
 As 'Ka' means 'Brahma' meaning gateway to Moksha (salvation).
 It is also called Dwarkamati and Dwarkavati or Dvaravati.
-The famous Nageswar Jyotirlinga near Dwaraka is made of a large Dwaraka Sila.
+The famous Nageswar Jyotirlinga near Dwaraka is made of a large Dvaraka Sila.

 The Hindu scriptures prescribe that stones obtained from Dvaraka only for worship even though geologically it may be found in other places too.